Walking in The Gard

 The Piedmont Cévénol

 Yet these are just the two most well-known hiking areas.
-For those of us who are fortunate enough to live and enjoy the Gard all year round, and thus know the local area very well, alternative opportunities abound.
+For those of us who are fortunate enough to live and enjoy walking in The Gard all year round, and thus know the local area very well, alternative opportunities abound.
 For example, the Cévennes foothills and plains called the Piedmont Cévénol.
 This is a vast area through which flow some of the Gard’s most enigmatic rivers: The Cèze in the north, the Gardon in the centre and the Vidroule to the south.
 Opportunities for hiking and rambling some fine circular walks are plentiful, and the best way to get around is undoubtedly via hire car or your own car.
 As local experts, we would be delighted to help you plan your France hiking tour in The Gard.

 Then take the capital of Roman Gaul, Nemausus or Nimes, and its surrounding hinterlands or ‘garrigue,’ where vines are omnipresent and water at a premium.
 Nîmes was of strategic importance for the Romans, lying on the Via Domitia, connecting Italy to Spain.
 It also lay on the Royal Route, St Gilles Way or Regordane, the trail that led through the Central Massif to Le Puy, Clermont Ferrand and onto Paris.
 Both of these routes can be followed and explored when hiking in France, and the Garrigue itself offers the bucolic rambler the promise of untold riches.